-Katina Dorton, age 62, has served on our board of directors since January 2020.
-Ms. Dorton most recently served as executive vice president and chief financial officer at Repare Therapeutics, an oncology company focused on DNA damage repair and synthetic lethality, from April 2019 to December 2019 and prior to that, as chief financial officer at AVROBIO, Inc., a gene therapy company focused on rare disease, from August 2017 to December 2018.
+Katina Dorton, age 63, has served on our board of directors since January 2020.
+Ms. Dorton has served as chief financial officer of Nodthera Limited, a therapeutics company, since November 2020.
+Ms. Dorton previously served as executive vice president and chief financial officer at Repare Therapeutics, an oncology company focused on DNA damage repair and synthetic lethality, from April 2019 to December 2019 and prior to that, as chief financial officer at AVROBIO, Inc., a gene therapy company focused on rare disease, from August 2017 to December 2018.
 Ms. Dorton also served as chief financial officer of Immatics GmbH, a biotechnology company, from 2015 to 2017.
-Prior to that, Ms. Dorton served as the principle owner of Doric LLC, an advisory firm, from 2011 to 2015, where she provided consulting services to public and private companies in the areas of mergers and acquisitions and strategic finance.
+Prior to that, Ms. Dorton served as the principal owner of Doric LLC, an advisory firm, from 2011 to 2015, where she provided consulting services to public and private companies in the areas of mergers and acquisitions and strategic finance.
 Prior to that, she was a Managing Director at Morgan Stanley and a Managing Director at Needham & Co.
 She also served as an attorney in private practice at Sullivan & Cromwell.
 Ms. Dorton currently is on the board of directors of US Ecology, Inc., an environmental services company.
+Ms. Dorton served on the board of directors of Pandion Therapeutics, Inc., a biopharmaceutical company, from December 2020 until its acquisition by Merck & Co., Inc in April 2021.
 Ms. Dorton holds a J.D. from the University of Virginia School of Law, an M.B.A. from George Washington University and a B.A. from Duke University.
 We believe Ms. Dorton's extensive experience working with life sciences companies qualifies her to serve on our board of directors.

-Robert J. Gould, Ph.D., age 65, has served as our president and chief executive officer and as a member of our board of directors since July 2016.
+Robert J. Gould, Ph.D., age 66, has served as a member of our board of directors since July 2016 and served as our president and chief executive officer from July 2016 to March 2021.
 Dr. Gould previously served as president and chief executive officer of Epizyme, Inc., or Epizyme, a biopharmaceutical company, from March 2010 to September 2015.
 Prior to joining Epizyme, he served as director of novel therapeutics at the Broad Institute of Massachusetts Institute of Technology, or MIT, and Harvard, a research institute, from December 2006 to March 2010.
-Dr. Gould spent 23 years at Merck Research Laboratories, or Merck, a healthcare company, where he held a variety of leadership positions, culminating in the role of vice president, licensing and external research.
+Dr. Gould spent 23 years at Merck, a healthcare company, where he held a variety of leadership positions, culminating in the role of vice president, licensing and external research.
+Dr. Gould served as a member of the board of directors of Epizyme from March 2010 to March 2016.
 Dr. Gould received a B.A. from Spring Arbor University and a Ph.D. from the University of Iowa and completed postdoctoral studies at the Johns Hopkins University.
-We believe that Dr. Gould's extensive leadership experience in the life sciences industry and his extensive knowledge of our company based on his current role as our chief executive officer qualify him to serve on our board of directors.
+We believe that Dr. Gould's extensive leadership experience in the life sciences industry and his extensive knowledge of our company based on his previous role as our chief executive officer qualify him to serve on our board of directors.